atinuke-ireruwa/Data-cleaning-in-excel/README.md

 # Data-cleaning-in-excel
-This repository focuses on the methodologies of cleaning data in Excel.
+This repository focuses on the methodologies of cleaning data in Excel

+Methodology
+---